deeecent/propcorn/README.md

 ## TL;DR

-- Propcorn is a protocol that incentivizes open source devs to get paid for their work
-- Propcorn incentivizes project maintainers to create bounties to help with the development
-- Once you create your proposal or bounty, take the link and share it in a github issue
-- Here is an example of a bounty: https://github.com/deeecent/propcorn/issues/2
+Propcorn is a public good designed to incentivize open-source developers by enabling micro-funding for small features or fixes on GitHub.
+It allows developers to create proposals for issues they find interesting, set a price, and share the link to gather funding from the community.
+Once the funding goal is met, the funds are released to the developer after a waiting period, ensuring community approval.
+Propcorn is simple on purpose, focusing only on micro-funding for small development tasks.

 ## Problem